Batch Processing Photogrammetry Datasets

 lat, lon, alt = cam.reference.location

-# Transform to target CRS for residual check
+# Transform to target CRS to confirm coordinate validity

 x, y = transformer.transform(lon, lat)